 - a.
-Managed Care Plans shall report to the Agency a loss of a nursing facility, adult day health care center, adult family care home or assisted living facility in a region where another participating nursing facility, adult day health care center, adult family care home or assisted living facility of equal service ability is not available to ensure compliance with the geographic access standards specified in this Exhibit. - b.
+Managed Care Plans shall report to the Agency a loss of a nursing facility, adult day health care center, AFCH or ALF in a region where another participating nursing facility, adult day health care center, AFCH or ALF of equal service ability is not available to ensure compliance with the geographic access standards specified in this Exhibit. - b.
 If the Managed Care Plan excludes an Aging Network Provider, as defined by the state, the Managed Care Plan shall provide written notice to all enrollees who have chosen that provider for care, and the notice shall be provided at least thirty (30) days before the effective date of the exclusion.